DonovanVA/my-kubernetes-component/docs/index.md

-# example docs
+# my-kubernetes-component

-This is a basic example of documentation.
+### This component is for testing the backstage functionality:
+    1. Tech Docs (CORE feature)
+    2. Kubernetes integration